huangyon20/nanoDISH/README.md

 step4: Calculate the reactivity scores.
 --------------------------------------------
-Based on the mod_profile file output in the step3, we calculate the modify-ratio for each base.
-Then use the Winsorization algorithm to normalize the ratios to reactivity scores along the full length of selected intermediate.
-The reactivity scores can be calculated generally as an average(m=mean), or as individual values taking into account alternative conformations(m=heter).
+We calculate the modify-ratio for each base based on the modification profile form the results of step3, then normalize the ratios to reactivity scores using Winsorization algorithm.
+The reactivity scores can be calculated generally as an average(m=mean), or as individual values (m=heter).
 ```
 python scoreIntermediate.py -i Mod/mod_multi/TPP_340.event.Mod_Profile -o Mod/mod_multi/TPP_340_mean -l 340 -b 20 -m mean
 python scoreIntermediate.py -i Mod/mod_multi/TPP_340.event.Mod_Profile -o Mod/mod_multi/TPP_340_heter -l 340 -b 20  -m heter
 ```
-During the running of the program, the user needs to view the temporarily produced PCA file and specify the number and method of clustering.
+During the running of the program, the user needs to view the temporarily produced UMAP file and specify the cluster number and clustering method.